open-meteo/open-data/README.md

 Open-Meteo integrates weather models from well-known national weather services, delivering a rapid weather API.
 Real-time weather forecasts are unified within a time-series database that covers both historical and future weather data.
 Open-Meteo is designed to analyse long time-series of weather data any place on earth.

-The database, made available through the [AWS Open Data Sponsorship program](https://aws.amazon.com/opendata/open-data-sponsorship-program/).
+This database is made available through the [AWS Open Data Sponsorship program](https://aws.amazon.com/opendata/open-data-sponsorship-program/).

 Weather datasets are sourced from the following national weather services:
-- Forecast: NOAA NCEP, DWD, ECMWF, Environment Canada, MeteoFrance, JMA, BOM, CMA, Met Norway
+- Forecast: NOAA NCEP, DWD, ECMWF, Environment Canada, MeteoFrance, JMA, BOM, CMA, Met Norway, DMI, KNMI
-- Historical data: Copernicus
+- Historical data: Copernicus, ECMWF
 - Climate data: CMIPS

+This open-data distribution is managed by Open-Meteo and is not directly affiliated with national weather services such as ECMWF or NOAA NCEP.
+Open-Meteo does not guarantee the accuracy, completeness, or uninterrupted provision of the data products, and they are provided without any warranty.
+For support inquiries, please contact Open-Meteo by creating [`issues`](https://github.com/open-meteo/open-data/issues) or [`discussions`](https://github.com/open-meteo/open-data/discussions) in this repository.

 ## Weather Models